-A credit score is a numerical Score that summarizes your credit history and credit risk for lenders.
-If you have a credit card or even a home loan, the bank or lender will check your credit report and credit score to understand your risk profile (i.e. how likely you are to pay back the loan) and decide whether they want to issue the loan to you.
-In India, presently there are four credit bureaus that are tracking millions of customers and their credit use:
+Your credit score is a numerical score that outlines your credit history and your risk for lenders.
+If you have a credit card or have ever taken a loan or purchased something on EMIs, you will have a credit report and score.
+Whenever you apply for a loan, your bank or lender will check your credit score and report to assess your risk profile.
+The risk profile helps them estimate whether or not you are capable of repaying the loan on time.
+They use this information to decide whether they should provide you with a loan or not.
+In India, there are four credit bureaus that track customers and their credit use:

-Your credit report contains four important areas of information.
+Your credit report contains the following information: